y0uls/Ultimate_Duke_Nukem_3D_Custom_Launcher/MakeSetup/ReadMe.txt

 To use it, simply run the "Ultimate Duke Nukem 3D Custom.exe" and choose the launch options!
 Have fun for many hours!

-It is possible to add a custom map for example by running "Ultimate Duke Nukem 3D Custom.exe", choose custom map from the drop-down list then click on "Browse".
+It is possible to add a custom map for example by running "Ultimate Duke Nukem 3D Custom.exe", choose "Choose a custom map" from the drop-down list then click on "Browse".
 Once in the "maps" folder, create a folder with the name of the map and place the .map file there.

 !!
 Be careful in the "maps" section, the folders must contain only 1 .map file !!